manasijadhav20/Student-Management-System/README.md

 # Student-Management-System

-A Python GUI based application with Oracle database for managing students at an institution.
-It will help the staff with handling the student details
+An application using Python Tkinter library for overseeing students at an institution will help the staff with taking care of the student details and effectively managing them.

 Requirements:
 Python 3